-Where to find Requirement Properties

-Ribbon: Design > Element > Properties > Properties Element Context Menu: Properties... | Properties...
+Where to find Requirement Properties Ribbon: Design > Element > Editors > Properties Element Context Menu: Properties... | Properties...

-or

-Project Browser Context Menu: Properties | Properties...

-Usage of the Requirement Properties

-To define the important meta information about a requirement, for the purposes of providing data to manage the requirements for prioritization, understanding which are the difficult requirements, and managing the lifecycle by using Status to determine requirements for implementation Packages.

-Options for Requirement Properties

-Enterprise Architect has a wide range of built in properties for all elements but it has a number of additional properties for requirements.
+or Browser window Context Menu: Properties Properties Usage of the Requirement Properties Options for Requirement Properties Enterprise Architect has a wide range of built in properties for all elements but it has a number of additional properties for requirements.
 If there are other properties that are needed by a modeler or team such as the volatility (stability) of a requirement these can be added using the general purpose UML extension mechanism of Tagged Values.

-REQ021 - List Stock Levels

-tags

-Volatility = Medium

-notes

-A facility will exist to list current stock levels and to manually update stock quantities if physical checking reveals inconsistencies.
+REQ021 - List Stock Levels tags Volatility = Medium notes A facility will exist to list current stock levels and to manually update stock quantities if physical checking reveals inconsistencies.

-Learn more about Requirement Properties
+Learn more about Requirement Properties Properties Dialog

-Properties Dialog

-Risk Taxonomy

 Getting to know the Risk Taxonomy

-Introducing the Risk Taxonomy

-The Risk Taxonomy is a facility to define a comprehensive, stable and reusable set of risk categories that can be applied universally across the system.
-This includes definitions of Threats, Loss type, Contact Frequency, Loss Magnitude, Risks and more.
-It is based on the Open Group Standard for Risk Taxonomy (OR-T) and provides a toolbox and diagrams for defining the Taxonomy.

-Risk Taxonomy

-The UML Profile for Risk Taxonomy provides support for modeling risk scenarios and analyzing risk conditions.